 APPROVAL OF MINUTES

-Dr. Gupta noted that the last board meeting took place almost one year prior, andprior, andand discussed protocols for the virtual meeting including that everyone identifyidentifies themselves before speaking.
+Dr. Gupta noted that the last board meeting took place almost one year and discussed protocols for the virtual meeting including that everyone identifies themselves before speaking.
 Additionally, he announced that a court reporter would be transcribing a portion of the meeting.

-A motion was made by Kevin Mulvey to approve the September 11, 2020 Board of Boiler Rules meeting minutes and seconded by Brian Wodka.
+A motion was made by Kevin Mulvey to approve the September 11, 020, Board of Boiler Rules meeting minutes and seconded by Brian Wodka.
 The motion passed unanimously.